-There were no changes subsequent to the measurement date, other than Senate Bill 1049 which was incorporated into the 2020 CAFR Measurement, that we are aware of.
+There were no changes subsequent to the measurement date, that we are aware of.

 Deferred Items

 Deferred items are calculated at the system-wide level and are allocated to employers based on their proportionate share.
 For the measurement period ending June 30, 2020, employers will report the following deferred items: